Leonardo DiCaprio as Rick Dalton, washed-up TV actor

 Rick’s jacket and untucked jumper cover his waistline, but he appears to be wearing the same dark brown leather belt with its monogrammed gold-and-silver single-prong oversized buckle that gets more prominent screen time with his orange leather blazer, tucked-in mustard yellow turtleneck, and brown slacks.

-Leaning into his Western roles and his rural Missouri roots, Rick wears cowboy boots constructed of a dark brown leather with ribbing on the vamps and decorative stitching up the shafts.
+Leaning into his Western roles and his rural Missouri roots, Rick wears cowboy boots constructed of a dark brown leather with the traditional Western “bug and wrinkle” medallion stitching over the pointed toes and decorative stitching up the shafts.

 “You can really tell the difference between Cliff Booth and Rick Dalton by their shoes,” Phillips explained in the aforementioned Collider profile.
 “If you imagine the feeling of wearing cowboy boots it makes you feel like a badass, right?
 Tough, strong, protected.
 And it’s a pair of boots he probably would have worn on Bounty Law or Lancer, so it’s a part of his persona… Quentin had a lot of ideas about his day wear as Rick Dalton, that maybe he took them off the wardrobe people from the set because he was too lazy to buy himself clothes.”